Jakob-Sarmiento/jakob-sarmiento-data-analyst-portfolio/README.md

 - **Email**: jakobnsarmiento@gmail.com

 ---
-** Thank you for visiiting my portfolio!
-I am always free to contact and collaborate on future work projects **
+Thank you for visiiting my portfolio!
+Feel free to look at my projects and contact me for future collaboration or opportunities.